attasithp/retail_sales_data_of_different-store-types_excel-R-python/README.md

 # Objectives
-The purposes of this project are to showcase for data cleaning and data analysis (via pivot table).
+The purposes of this project are to showcase for data cleaning and data analysis (via Excel, R, and Python).

-The used dataset is about sales records for 4 years from different retail channels.
+The used dataset herein is about sales records for 4 years from different retail channels.

 ## For data cleaning
 The raw dataset contains several mistakes, including :